Ruler90/rpg-character-sheet/README.md

 - choose character portrait (12 males and 12 females - different races and classes)

 Some descriptions were copied from wiki.
-All pictures are from deviantart.
-All rights belong to artists that made them.
+All pictures are from deviantart -> all rights to this pictures belong to artists that made them.